Senate fails to override Trump veto on Iran war powers

 "I think this has been twisted around in a way to make the president look bad," Inhofe said.
 "In his heart, he knew what he was doing at the time."

+The Senate passed the initial war powers measure 55-45 in February with the help of eight GOP senators, and so did the House in March, 227-186 with help from six Republicans.

+The veto override attempt does not go to the House since the Senate failed Thursday.
+A two-thirds majority vote of both chambers is necessary.

-Fox News' Louis Casiano and Morgan Philips contributed to this report.
+Fox News' Chad Pergram, Louis Casiano and Morgan Philips contributed to this report.